-- Index-linked and unit-linked insurance - Life reinsurance
+- Index-linked and unit-linked insurance; and - Life reinsurance

-The Life reinsurance line of business is entirely comprised of unit-linked and index-linked contracts, similar in all material respects for valuation and risk management purposes to the index-linked and unit-linked insurance line of business.
+The Life reinsurance line of business is entirely comprised of unit-linked contracts where the policyholder is another insurance company.
+These policies are similar in all material respects for valuation and risk management purposes to the index-linked and unit-linked insurance line of business.
+As at 31 December 2020, approximately 22% of the Company's balance sheet technical provisions relate to reinsurance accepted contracts.

-The majority of the Company's business relates to UK pension schemes.
+The Company's business predominantly relates to UK pension schemes.